CodeBLACKBEARD/Blacklight/README.md

 <details>
   <summary><b>How Do I Install User Presets?</b></summary>

-  Insert the module for your new User Preset into the <a href="FindUserPresetsInExplorer">User Presets folder</a>.
+  Insert the module for your new User Preset into the <a href="./README.md#find-user-presets-in-explorer">User Presets folder</a>.
 </details>

 <details>